AI/ ai · causal-inference · machine-learning · benchmarks

-• A Mamba state‑space model trained for next‑step prediction does not reliably recover causal structure.
+A Mamba state-space model trained on next-step prediction does not recover causal graphs, despite early experiments suggesting otherwise.

 TR